remarkablemark/remarkablemark.github.io/_posts/2020/2020-12-11-migrate-travis-ci-to-github-actions-nodejs-workflow.md

 ### runs-on

 [`runs-on`](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) is the environment that the workflow runs on.

-To specify a specific OS version:
+To specify an OS version:

 ```yml
 runs-on: ubuntu-18.04